ronynn/blog/README.md

 ## About the Blog

-"Overly Analytical Musings" is a Jekyll-based blog hosted on GitHub Pages.
+"Overthinking Analytically" is a Jekyll-based blog hosted on GitHub Pages.
 It features a mobile-friendly, simple design that will evolve as I develop my design language.
 The blog aims to provide insightful and entertaining content, blending data-driven analysis with a touch of humor in the style of Oscar Wilde.

 ## Technology Stack